magknight/aviatorsDocs/docs/faq.md

 source: faq.md

 # Frequently Asked Questions
+## What is the blue box?
+The blue box is a diagnostics tool for the fctl2 branch, currently running on the Cygnus channel.
+It's important, and no, you can't turn it off.

+## When will ... update release?
+When it's ready...

+## What is Cygnus?
+Cygnus is the name for our updater-based public beta program.
+It is not designated as stable, so should only be used if you are comfortable with identifying and reporting bugs.
+It can be enabled or disabled using the Skunkcraft's Updater "Enable beta channel" box

 ## What is Discord?
 We use Discord as our primary means of communication and support for customers.
 You can access our server at https://magknight.org/discord